NMD is extremely rare. Your psychiatrist will only suggest NMD if:

 Assessments can be done at the Maudsley Hospital in London, but there are only two hospitals in the UK where the operation can be performed.
 These are:

 There are no NMD treatment centres in England, so if you live in England you would have to travel to Wales or Scotland for the operation.
-It's important to be aware that the law on consent to treatment with NMD is different in Scotland to Wales.
+It's important to be aware that the law on consent to treatment with NMD is different in Scotland to England and Wales.

-This information was published in May 2015.
-We will revise it in 2018.
+This information was published in February 2018.
+We will revise it in 2021.